Atlanta DUI Lawyer

 DUI is the only crime where the witness to the crime is almost always a police officer who is an expert trained in recognizing that type of crime.
 Officers go through extensive training to gain their expertise in DUI.
 An attorney who has the training and experience and knowledge of the law and the science behind DUI can often be the difference in successful resolution of their client’s case.

 Knowing the science and the law behind Driving Under the Influence in Georgia helps the attorney recognize whether the officer is properly trained and knows his or her case.
+For example, if someone is injured, a police officer should provide them medical attention first and foremost.
+If the officer fails to do so, that may open up an avenue for a lawyer to argue for dismissal of a charge.
 Having an attorney who knows DUI better than the officer and oftentimes better than the prosecutor is a pattern for a successful result of a DUI arrest.

 Driving Under the Influence Charges in Atlanta